anvithar/OIBSIP_Task3/README.md

 # OIBSIP_Task3
-A TEMPARATURE CONVERTER developed with HTML, CSS, and JS
+Developed TEMPARATURE CONVERTER  with HTML, CSS, and JS